 There are also extra costs associated with this level of competition.
 RDMBA fees cover basic expenses such as insurance, some equipment and facilities.
 Rep players have the choice to sell raffle tickets with the proceeds going to RDMBA, or pay the additional program fees as listed above.
 Rep teams are required to cover their own travel, umpire fees and tournament costs.
 This extra cost is usually offset by team fund raising activities.
 The amount of fund raising will vary per team and is very much dependent on the amount of travel required.

-If you have a second year Rookie child that wishes to tryout for Mosquito as an underage player they may do so, however, if they are not chosen to play on one of the Mosquito Rep teams they must go back to their age level and play as a Rookie in the Rec division.
+If you have a second year 9U child that wishes to tryout for 11U as an underage player they may do so, however, if they are not chosen to play on one of the 11U Rep teams they must go back to their age level and play as a 9U in the Rec division.

 Role of the Players